NicoleEleniPeltier/Movie-Recommender/README.md

 # Movie Recommender System

 Use data from [MovieLens](https://grouplens.org/datasets/movielens/) dataset to create a movie recommender system.
-Per MovieLens's terms, I have not uploaded their datasets, but the data is freely available on their website.
+Per MovieLens's terms, I have not uploaded their datasets, but the data are freely available on their website.

 ## Data Preprocessing